 The Active Lives adult survey started in November 2015 - at that point, extensive testing was undertaken to ensure that the proposed questions could be easily understood by participants, and that it was sufficiently consistent across survey modes.
-The technical report produced to accompany the forth year's survey data provides extensive information about the development of the original survey questionnaire, and the changes made to the questionnaire at November 2018-2019.
+The Technical Report produced to accompany the first year of the Active Lives survey data provides extensive information about the development of the original survey questionnaire.